nodejs/node/doc/api/timers.markdown

 ## setImmediate(callback, [arg], [...])

-To schedule the "immediate" execution of `callback`.
+To schedule the "immediate" execution of `callback` after I/O events callbacks and before `setTimeout` and `setInterval` .
 Returns an `immediateId` for possible use with `clearImmediate()`.
 Optionally you can also pass arguments to the callback.

 Immediates are queued in the order created, and are popped off the queue once per loop iteration.
 This is different from `process.nextTick` which will